Stroud: Character and amenities

 The Subscription Rooms at the centre of the town centre provide a venue for a variety of entertainment.
 There is also a small theatre, the Cotswold Playhouse, which is home to the amateur Cotswold Players; it occasionally hosts visiting professional companies.

-On the fringes of the town are Stratford Park, originally the park of a small local weaver, now home to a leisure centre with an indoor and an outdoor swimming pool, and the Museum in the Park, a museum of the history and culture of the Stroud valleys.
+On the fringes of the town are Stratford Park, originally the park of a small local weaver, now home to a leisure centre with an indoor and an outdoor swimming pool, and the Museum in the Park.
+Housed in a Grade II listed 17th-century wool merchant's house, the museum collection tells the story of the Stroud District's history.
+It has over 4,000 objects on display, including dinosaur bones, historical paintings and one of the world's first lawnmowers.
+In addition to the main displays there is a modern extension which includes a purpose-built art gallery showing a varied programme of exhibitions.
+Behind this is a contemporary walled garden.

 The Redlers industrial estate is the site of the original Dudbridge Mills, beside the River Frome.
 From the mid-18th century onwards it housed the three mills of Daniel Chance: one corn, one gig and a dyehouse with eight drying racks.
 It was acquired in 1794 by John Apperley, whose family used the site for wool- and cloth-making for the next 140 years.
 In 1801 an industrial accident killed a young worker.

 Campaigns

 Stroud citizens have a history of protest going back to the Stroudwater Riots of 1825.
 In the late 1970s Stroud Campaign Against The Ringroad prevented Gloucestershire County Council's attempt to introduce new traffic plans.
 A few years later Stroud District Council tried to demolish 18th-century buildings in the town centre.
 Stroud High Street Action Group, with some rooftop protests and a high court judgement, demonstrated against this.
 The restored buildings are now a feature of the High Street.
 After a short occupation a compromise was reached in the demolition of buildings in Cornhill with many being saved, including one identified as a medieval house.
-This campaign led to the formation of the Stroud Preservation Trust. which has been instrumental in saving many of the town's oldest buildings such as Withey's house, the Brunel Goods Shed and the Hill Paul building.
+This campaign led to the formation of the Stroud Preservation Trust which has been instrumental in saving many of the town's oldest buildings such as Withey's house, the Brunel Goods Shed and the Hill Paul building.

 In 1989 Stroud District Council tried to fell at midnight thirteen trees in Stratford Park near the road, which attracted national and international attention.
 Local Save The Trees campaigners had got in position first and prevented the felling, which was intended to allow road-widening.
 Campaigners occupied the trees for the next six weeks while, with the help of Friends of the Earth, introducing the County Surveyor to 'traffic calming' which he agreed to adopt instead of changing the road alignment.
 During the next five years County Surveyors' figures showed a fifty per cent decrease in accidents along this part of Stratford Road.
 The trees still survive.